That’s right. Facebook isn’t all bad for your mental health.

 Strengthen existing relationships

 Meetup.com is just one example of how social media can build new relationships.
 Social media (and not only Twitter) can also help manage relationships, especially with those who live far away, thus breaking down geographical barriers.
-It can also be helpful at maintaining relationships for those with disabilities, such as elderly individuals, and people with physical handicaps that limit mobility and prevent travel outside the home.
+It can also be helpful at maintaining relationships for those with disabilities, such as older people, and people with physical handicaps that limit mobility and prevent travel outside the home.
 Far from increasing isolation, social media can provide alternative means of finding support, even helping to lift depression, and as Meetups have shown, can provide a healthy excuse to go outside rather than stay cooped up indoors or hunched over a computer.